About

 Ohad Nahtomy

-I am currently the head of the humanities and arts department at Technion, Israel Institute of Technology.
-I work on early modern philosophy, philosophy and history of biology, mind-body relations, Wittgenstein’s philosophy, and multicultural theory (especially in the Israeli context).
+My own research is focused on early modern philosophy, philosophy and history of biology, mind-body relations, Wittgenstein’s philosophy, and multicultural theory (especially in the Israeli context).

 Click here to see (and download) my books and articles.